-Myers' old costar, Dana Carvey, had it even worse.
-After a few minor roles, he got his big break in 1986 with Tough Guys, where he managed to hold his own alongside Kirk Douglas and Burt Lancaster.
-Shortly thereafter, he joined SNL, and was one of the people to help reverse its declining popularity and make it "must-see TV" once again.
+After a few minor roles, Dana Carvey got his big break in 1986 with Tough Guys, where he managed to hold his own alongside Kirk Douglas and Burt Lancaster.
+Shortly thereafter, he joined Saturday Night Live, and was one of the people to help reverse its declining popularity and make it "must-see TV" once again.
 After his success in the Wayne's World movies, it seemed like he was destined for great things.

 However, his work afterwards was a story of disappointment and missed opportunities.
 His first movie after Wayne's World 2 was the critical flop Clean Slate, a pattern that would continue for The Road to Wellville and Trapped In Paradise.
 In 1995, he turned down a role in Bad Boys because he felt overwhelmed by fatherhood.
 1996 gave him a chance at a return to form with The Dana Carvey Show.
 However, Carvey made the ill-advised decision to try out raunchier, edgier material, despite the show airing during primetime.
 While it was notable for launching the careers of Steve Carell and Stephen Colbert (The Ambiguously Gay Duo first appeared on the show), ratings declined and the show was cancelled after only seven episodes.
 His attempted comeback vehicle, The Master of Disguise, failed in its intended purpose.
 Since then, Carvey has mostly retired from the screen and stuck to stand-up.